nadrino/kotor-walkthrough/kotor/walkthrough/02_search_for_bastila.md

     - Okay, I see your point.
 I'll be off then.
 - Go see Holdan in the music room -> wait for force persuade with Bastila to pull off Dia's bounty (+4PCL 125PX instead of 50+105?)
     - Who are you?
-    - I want to ask you some questions.
     - You work for Davik?
     - You're pretty open about what you do.
     - Do you think Davik could get me off Taris?